 Step 5: Build the Bowls

-Divide the rice evenly across 4 meal prep containers (about 3/4 cup cooked rice per container, approximately 150g).
+Divide the rice evenly across 4 meal prep containers (about 150g cooked rice per container).

-Slice the chicken and portion it over the rice (about 170g chicken per container).
+Slice the chicken and portion it over the rice (170g chicken per container).
 Add roasted broccoli to each container (about 85g per container).

 Top with green onions, sesame seeds, or sriracha if using.
 Let the bowls cool for 10 to 15 minutes before sealing and refrigerating.